 - The key to starting on Twitter is following valuable connections, listening to what they say, and interacting with them.

 - Build your community slowly, and follow higher-ups in companies, industry icons, recruiters, and other job seekers.

 - Respond to people's tweets by using the '@' sign and their username (also known as their "Twitter handle"), or just click on the reply button at the bottom of every tweet.

 - Avoid asking bluntly about open jobs.

 - Post valuable links to articles and news you find, share your knowledge and opinions, and build connections based on trust.

-- Become familiar with @mentions, RT's (retweets), DM's (direct messages), #hashtags, and more.
+- Become familiar with @mentions, RT's (retweets), DM's (direct messages), hashtags (#), and other Twitter protocols.

 - Treat Twitter as more than just a job search tool, and that next tweet might bring you one step closer to your dream job!